All Episodes

 I think his objective has been to keep the conservative base on his side.

-Uh, but he has reached out to his enemies.
+But he has reached out to his enemies.

-You know what that's the larger problem for that is you know, the real function of that is the media.
+You know what that's the larger problem for that is, you know, the real function of that is the media.

-And I it it's media and Washington, D.C.
 These people live and work in Washington.

 You have the media that runs that town.

-There is a distinct media or liberal uh media and social culture in Washington, D.C.
-And of course, everybody's favorite enemy is big oil.
+There is a distinct media or liberal media and social culture in Washington, D.C.

-So any time there are big profits at big oil, rather than talk about how it would be wise to invest in big oil, look at how well the stockholders are doing.
+So anytime there are big profits at big oil, rather than talk about how it would be wise to invest in big oil, look at how well the stockholders are doing.

 This is a great opportunity for people.

-What do we do is sit there and whine and moan and take and take pot shots at big oil and drag in the execs and make them explain these obscene profits and so forth.
+What do we do is sit there and whine and moan and take pot shots at big oil and drag in the execs and make them explain these obscene profits and so forth.

-Uh rather, and the reason we do that, you call it populism.
+Rather, and the reason we do that, you call it populism.

-I don't call it populism, I call it fear of the media.
+I call it fear of the media.

 Republicans get elected by people like you and me.